kvietcong/le-custom/GoodToKnow.md

 - `picom` seems to have VSync enabled by default.
 Make sure you disable that if you have a dual monitor setup.
 (Or launch on a per monitor basis)

+- To use run React Scripts on Linux, it seems you have to install the module globally using `npm install -g react-scripts`.
+For me, this required sudo so I am fairly sure this is jank 😂

 - Documentation is key!

 - I use Arch btw XD